Friday, February 06, 2026

 Beyond Expected Value and Likely Profit: Adding Risk of Ruin

-In a previous post, I introduced the Dual-Metric Decision Algorithm (DMDA), which combined Expected Value (EV) and Likely Profit (LP) to provide a more comprehensive framework for evaluating betting decisions.
+In a previous post, we introduced the Dual-Metric Decision Algorithm (DMDA), which combined Expected Value (EV) and Likely Profit (LP) to provide a more comprehensive framework for evaluating betting decisions.
 While this approach was an improvement over solely relying on EV, it still lacked a critical component: explicit risk management.

-The Missing Piece: Risk of Ruin
+Missing Piece: Risk of Ruin

 Consider this: you might have a positive EV bet with decent LP, but if your stake size is too aggressive relative to the volatility of outcomes, you could hit your drawdown threshold long before experiencing the expected growth.
 This is where Risk of Ruin (RoR) becomes essential.